Self-completion data (adults) from wave 2

 #6 Updated by Victoria Peacey about 6 years ago

 That's great, thank you Jakob.
 That's all I need.

 I do think though that the b_indresp data dictionary should be updated though as there are 1,573 variables in the STATA dataset but the documentation only describes 340 variables - it's been truncated, probably by accident.

-#7 Updated by Redmine Admin over 5 years ago
+#7 Updated by Redmine Admin about 6 years ago

 - Status changed from New to Closed

 - % Done changed from 50 to 100

 Thanks for letting us know, we will pass the information on to UKDS.

 Please also see this link to the documentation on the study website;